ianopolous/crdt/README.md

 An add operation does nothing if the element is already present.
 If the element is absent, then it increments the counter.

 ## Remove:
-A remove operation dos nothing if the element is not present currently.
+A remove operation does nothing if the element is not present currently.
 It the element is present, then it increments the counter.

 ## Merge
 A merge operation takes the maximum of the counters for a given element.
 This clearly implies it is a state based CRDT, the counter itself is sent around, not the individual increments.